 Six (sassy) wives of Henry VIII

-Forget the dull history lessons at school, Six brings the Tudor times right up to date, earning it five Olivier awards.
+Six wives is bringing the Tudor times right up to date, ditching the dull history stereotype to earn the production five prestigious Olivier award nominations.

-We go behind the scenes at the Arts Theatre in London to meet the sassy women in King Henry VIII's life.

 -